 /connect -ssl_cafile /usr/local/share/certs/ca-root-nss.crt chat.freenode.net 6697

 Once you tell irssi where to find the root certificates, it should be able to verify the certificate correctly.

 Client SSL certificates are also supported, and may be used for identification to services via CertFP.
 If you have connected with a client certificate, has client certificate fingerprint f1ecf46714198533cda14cccc76e5d7114be4195 (showing your certificate's SHA1 fingerprint in place of f1ecf46...) will appear in WHOIS (a 276 numeric).

 Accessing freenode Via Tor

-If your IRC client can handle socks5 with remote dns, you can just connect to the .onion address directly.
-Otherwise, use Tor's "mapaddress" feature to fake it.
-(We do not recommend that you use Privoxy with irssi.
-It's unnecessary.
-Just use the 'mapaddress' approach and torify irssi to start it up.)
+If your IRC client can handle SOCKS5 with remote DNS, just connect to the .onion address directly, and this is preferred.
+Otherwise, Tor's "mapaddress" feature can work around the missing remote DNS support.
 Add a line to your torrc, as in this example:

 (Note for irssi users: we do not recommend Privoxy; it's unnecessary.
 Just use mapaddress and torrify irssi.)